 Federal TRIO Programs: Boosting Your Success

-Federal TRIO programs, particularly the Ronald E. McNair Post-baccalaureate Achievement Program at 207 institutions, provide up to $2,800 in research stipends plus graduate school preparation, conference funding, and application fee waivers.
-These programs specifically target first-generation students with financial need, requiring only a 2.75-2.85 GPA at most institutions.
+Federal TRIO programs, notably the Ronald E. McNair Post-baccalaureate Achievement Program, which is offered at 207 institutions, provide up to $2,800 in research stipends, as well as graduate school preparation, conference funding, and application fee waivers.
+These programs specifically target first-generation students with financial need, typically requiring a minimum GPA of 2.75-2.85 at most institutions.

 TRIO programs, like the McNair Scholars, provide research stipends and grad school prep for first-gen students: